ASTROLOGY AND MICHEL GAUQUELIN

 Strong-willed Lack the me-first desire

 1. Astrologers see mainly people with problems.
 It is often asked, “How can astrologers be so stupid?
 Don’t they have any powers of perception?
 How can they take the most aggressive aspect and say it’s a symbol of passivity?”
 First of all, it must be understood that most astrologers are counselors, most of their clients are unhappy, and unhappy people are generally unhappy because they can’t express their true selves.
-So, it’s quite possible that many Gauquelin Mars people do have “stifled energy” and are lacking in a “me-first attitude,” but it’s not because they have a 12th house Mars — it’s because they’re not expressing their 12th house Mars, and it’s the astrologer’s job to help them find their inner warrior.
+So, it’s quite possible that many Gauquelin Mars people do have “stifled energy” and are lacking in a “me-first attitude.”
+Still, it’s not because they have a 12th house Mars — it’s because they’re not expressing their 12th house Mars, and it’s the astrologer’s job to help them find their inner warrior.

 Astrology is not a science.
 It could be.
 It should be.
 It can be studied in the same way sociology and psychology are studied, but it’s much more significant than sociology or psychology, because the implications are so much greater.
 Sociology and psychology involve the study of groups within the world, but if astrology is true, it means that human life is not limited to the physical world.
-We aren’t just a conglomeration of atoms and molecules, we are spiritual beings influenced by the stars, and looking at charts, if we look correctly, is like looking at God’s plan for the creation.
-But we must look correctly.
-When tradition is wrong, we must discard tradition without regret, and when we get a glimpse of the truth, as Gauquelin did, we must dig like badgers to get to the bottom of it.
-The Gauquelin data is not the final answer.
-But we must stop dispensing interpretations that fly in the face of the facts.
-It’s not just thick-headed; it’s counter-evolutionary.
-It’s a failure to acknowledge our role in the creation.
+We aren’t just a conglomeration of atoms and molecules; we are spiritual beings influenced by the stars, and looking at charts, if we look correctly, is like looking at God’s plan for the creation.

 [1] http://www.answers.com/topic/committee-for-the-scientific-investigation-of-claims-of-the-paranormal